ndrean/Solid-components/_posts/2020-01-10-Ruby-proc-block-lambda.md

 puts show { |name| "#{name} from yield"}
  ```
  which returns 'Hi from yield' and 'Hi John from yield'.
+ !
+Remember to use double quotes "" when interpolating.

  We can pass a block to a method, while we have to declare this with the `&`, and can  use it several times.
  ```ruby